AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-procedure.md

 ## Procedure

-To add a user to a tenant, follow these steps:
+To add a user to a tenant:

 1. In the left pane, select **Security** > **Users**.